jandelgado/jled/README.md

 Use the `LowActive()` method when the connected LED is low active.
 All output will be inverted by JLed (i.e. instead of x, the value of 255-x will be set).

+##### Maximum brightness level

+The `MaxBrightness(uint8_t level)` method is used to set the maximum brightness level of the LED.
+A level of 255 (the default) is full brightness, while 0 effectively turns the LED off.

+The `uint_8 MaxBrightness() const` method returns the current maximum brightness level.
+Since currently only the upper 5 bits of the provided brighness value are used, the lower 3 bits returned are always 0.

+If you want to programmatically increment or decrement the maximum brightness level, use the `JLed::kBrightnessStep` constant (which is defined as `1 << (8-JLed::kBitsBrightness)` as the increment (instead of the hard wired value `8`) to be independent of the current JLed implementation using 5 bits.

 ### Controlling a group of LEDs